OUCVisionGroup/DPF-Net/README.md

 ## 🕒Train

-The training code will be released soon!!!!!
+The training code will be released soon!